EichlerLab/sample_qc/README.md

-# ntsm_smk
+# SampleQC
-Snakemake pipeline for generating pairwise PCA distance matrices and visual summaries between sequencing datasets using NTSM (https://github.com/JustinChu/ntsm).
+The Snakemake pipeline integrates NTSM and VerifyBamID to verify sample identity and detect potential contamination in sequencing data.

 ## Requirements
 - [Snakemake 7+](https://snakemake.readthedocs.io/)